rubenpersicot/electrons/README.md

 # electrons

 Electrons is an academic project.
-It is programming assignment of the course "Evolution problems" taught at the [Ecole des Ponts Paristech](https://www.ecoledesponts.fr/) by Frédéric Legoll and Virginie Galland Ehrlacher.
+It is programming assignment of the course "Evolution problems" taught at the [Ecole des Ponts Paristech](https://www.ecoledesponts.fr/) by [Virginie Galland Ehrlacher](https://team.inria.fr/matherials/team-members/virginie-ehrlacher-galland/) and [Frederic Legoll](http://cermics.enpc.fr/~legoll/)

 This course aims at introducing students to the mathematical and numerical study of partial differential equations modeling the evolution across time of a quantity of interest.
 Evolution problems are presents in a myriad of domains, both in the industry of within academic research, in  physics, chemistry, biology, finance ect